Agoric/documentation/main/glossary/README.md

 # ERTP Glossary

+This page lists words, expressions or concepts that are used by the Agoric technology stack

 ## AllegedName
 Human-readable name of a kind of rights.
 The alleged name should not be trusted as an accurate depiction, since it is provided by